(Frequently Asked Questions)

 5) Emily’s Pole Fitness instructors reserve the right to refuse or cancel lessons to any person not deemed physically fit and able to take part in lessons.

 - Emily’s Pole Fitness will make every effort to ensure adequate notice is given prior to any cancellation.
 However students must be aware that in the event of matters out of Emily’s control (e.g. an instructor is sick and no cover can be made in exceptional circumstances), classes will be refunded or made up at a later date at Emily’s discretion.

 Please note that the warm up is an absolutely essential part of the class, it is not optional.
 Instructors need to be happy that each and every student’s body is safely and effectively prepared for the exercises that the class will be doing.
-If you are more than 10 minutes late to your lesson, you will have missed the warm up and will not be allowed to take part in the class, and you will forfeit your deposit.
+If you are late to your lesson, you will not be allowed to take part in the class, and you will forfeit your deposit.
 If there is an extenuating circumstance that means you will often be late, please email Emily about it – she will be able to advise what to do.

 Frequently Asked Questions